buffy05/PizzaOrderingApp/README.md

 🍕 Pizza Ordering App

 📱 Overview:
-This is a pizza delivery Android application built using Java and Kotlin.
+This is a pizza delivery Android application built using Java.
 The app provides a seamless ordering experience, allowing users to select pizzas, manage their orders, and track past store orders.

 ✨ Features:
 Select Pizza – Choose from a menu of pizzas, add and remove toppings for Build Your Own pizzas.